 Chapter 3, by Jie Jack Li, presents a collection of very interesting total syntheses of naturally occurring indole alkaloids where palladium chemistry plays a central role in the syntheses.
 Five different types of palladium-mediated reactions are treated: (1) oxidative cyclization reactions promoted by palladium (II) species; (2) transmetallation reactions with organoboranes, organostannanes, and organozinc reagents; (3) inter- and intramolecular Heck reactions; (4) reactions with &pgr;-allylpalladium as the intermediate; and (5) reactions using C-N bond formation as the key step for the synthesis.

-For scientists working in the fields of natural products chemistry, medicinal chemistry, pharmacology and biochemistry, organic chemistry, heterocyclic chemistry and plant science.
+Scientists working in the fields of natural products chemistry, medicinal chemistry, pharmacology and biochemistry, organic chemistry, heterocyclic chemistry and plant science

 - © Pergamon 1999

 - Paperback ISBN: